Woodrow Wilson: Neutrality in World War I

 World War I broke out in July 1914, pitting the Central Powers (Germany, Austria-Hungary, the Ottoman Empire, and later Bulgaria) against the Allied Powers (Britain, France, Russia, Serbia, and several other countries).
 The war fell into a long stalemate with very high casualties on the Western Front in France.
-Both sides rejected offers by Wilson and House to mediate an end the conflict.
+Both sides rejected offers by Wilson and the House to mediate an end to the conflict.
 From 1914 until early 1917, Wilson's primary foreign policy objectives were to keep the United States out of the war in Europe and to broker a peace agreement.
 He insisted that all U.S. government actions be neutral, stating that Americans "must be impartial in thought as well as in action, must put a curb upon our sentiments as well as upon every transaction that might be construed as a preference of one party to the struggle before another."
 As a neutral power, the U.S. insisted on its right to trade with both sides.
-However the powerful British Royal Navy imposed a blockade of Germany.
+However, the powerful British Royal Navy imposed a blockade of Germany.
 To appease Washington, London agreed to continue purchasing certain major American commodities such as cotton at pre-war prices, and in the event an American merchant vessel was caught with contraband, the Royal Navy was under orders to buy the entire cargo and release the vessel.
 Wilson passively accepted this situation.